Our company history

-Pendal Group Limited (Pendal) was listed on the Australian Stock Exchange in 2007 as a specialist investment manager with a history of managing and creating wealth for clients for over 45 years.
+Pendal is a specialist investment manager with a history of creating wealth for clients for more than 50 years.

 In 2011, BTIM expanded offshore by acquiring J O Hambro Capital Management (JOHCM) a London based boutique active equity manager.
 This started the transformation of BTIM to a global investment management organisation.

 In 2015, Pendal increased its ownership of sustainable investing leader Regnan to 50 per cent (eventually assuming full ownership in 2019).